 docker run -itd --name mysql-test -p 3306:3306 -e MYSQL_ROOT_PASSWORD=123456 mysql

-MCP RSS uses stdio for communication.
-To install and run it:
+The MCP RSS server uses stdio for communication.
+You'll need to run it with the appropriate configuration:

 {